Welcome to the art of Malcolm Myers...

 Myers was a 1940 graduate of the University of Iowa, with a BFA in Fine Arts, followed by a Master of Arts in Watercolor.
 After a brief stint in the WWII military, he returned to Iowa to work with legendary printmaker Mauricio Lasansky, earning another MFA — this time in Printmaking.

-Please explore these galleries to see his work and be inspired!
+Explore the galleries to see his work and be inspired!